roberttwomey/housemachine-workshop/README.md

 ### Run the server program
 The server program in either supercollider, p5, processing or python will listen for broadcast messages on the local network.
 When a particle turns on it will announce it's presence.

-We will start with the supercollider program, housemachin
+We will start with the supercollider program, [supercollider/photon_server.scd](supercollider/photon_server.scd)

 ### Detect the Photon when it goes live
 1. Power on the photon by plugging in an AC adapter.
 It will go through it's startup routine.
 When it finally connects to the network, it should show a slow green pulse.

 2. Did your server program see the announce message?
-If so, what is the IP address and name for the photon?
+If so, what is the IP address and name for the photon?f

 ### Renaming your photon

 Set a new name for your photon.
+Either modify the code of helloosc.cpp, or switch to the housenode program and configure with messages from supercollider.

 ### Read Sensor Data from Photon
 Data logging
 Processing data

 ### Send Commands to Photon
-Physical outputs, speech synthesis, dot matrix printers, screens
+Actuators, physical outputs.
+F.ex. control a relay.

 ### Physically staging the photon
 How do we attach our sensors to things?